Learn how to put fuel in your vehicle the first time correctly and safely.

 I know that for some of you out there that you're going to be a little bit OCD and want to get it to the nearest dollar amount.

-But once it clicks off, do not put any more fuel in your tank because you could potentially overfill the fuel tank and fill the vapor filtration system on your car and do damage, which could cause you money in the form of a repair.
+But once it clicks off, do not put any more fuel in your tank because you could potentially overfill the fuel tank and fill the vapor filtration system on your car and do damage, which could cost you money in the form of a repair.

 So once it clicks off, stop filling the tank.